 Other toiletries and incidentals are almost always cheaper abroad than in the UK.

 These could be absolutely anything depending on what I am doing.
 I have hired a car for a road trip around Oman which cost close to $400 for 4 days away.
+I spent a weekend heading to Mulu National Park for a tour of the rainforest which set me back $170.
 I have spent a weekend hiking in the mountains in Georgia which cost $50 for the weekend and I’ve also done day trips that have cost me just a couples of dollars in a bus fare.

 In many cities there are free walking tours which are great for giving an over view of the city and a chance to ask the local tour guide their thoughts on anything from the history of the place to their favourite local restaurant.
 These aren’t strictly free as you are expected to tip at the end but there is no set cost involved.